markbaaijens/rpmusicserver/README.md

 * While burning the SD-card:
   * Select a type: choose D for Development

 The other steps in the installation process stay the same.
-In the end, this result in a Pi with hostname `rpmsdev`, so you can easily distinquish and address the two, development (`rpmsdev`) and production (`rpms`).
+In the end, this results in a Pi with hostname `rpmsdev`, so you can easily distinquish and address the two, development (`rpmsdev`) and production (`rpms`).
 From now on, you can reach the development-server on `rpmsdev`.

 Tip.
 In case hostnames `rpms` and `rpmsdev` get mixed up, try to flush DNS:
   * `sudo systemd-resolve --flush-caches`

 ### Update and install from local files
+As a developer, you want to test your changes on a physical machine (Pi).
+As the changes in the code are usually done on a different machine than the one on which the test takes places, you have to have a way to transfer your code to the (test) Pi and install them to see the result.

+To have the code locally on your machine:
+* clone/download the git-repo from [github](https://github.com/markbaaijens/rpmusicserver) (instructions can be found there)
+* place the code in a folder, something like `~/home/[user]/source/rpmusicserver`

+Copy local code to a Pi and install the changed code:
+* (make your code changes)
 * `cd <source-folder of rpmusicserver>`
 * `rsync -r ./* pi@rpmsdev:/tmp/rpmusicserver`
-  * password:
+  * password: `rpms`
-    * rpms (on existing install)
 * `ssh pi@rpmsdev "sudo chmod +x /tmp/rpmusicserver/scripts/* && sudo /tmp/rpmusicserver/scripts/install-rp.sh"`
-  * password:
+  * password: `rpms`

-    * rpms (on existing install)
+Note.
+You can also do this 'trick' in a live, production-environment, but than you must know what you are doing, so don't try this at home!
+Usually, a production-machine is updated through the regular update-mechanism, in which code is retreived from the git-repo on github (be it the master-branch or, if overridden, by another branch, usually develop).

 ### List of API requests
   * `curl rpms:5000/api/GetApiList`